LinAnnJose/Consistent-Image-Generation-Model-for-Tom-Holland/README.md

 --train-text-encoder: Specifies whether to fine-tune the text encoder along with the model.
 --xformers: Enables optimization for the model during training if using transformer architectures.
 8. Inference (Generating an Image):
-Purpose: This section generates an image based on the fine-tuned model using the specified prompt.
+This section generates an image based on the fine-tuned model using the specified prompt.
 Key Steps:
 DiffusionPipeline.from_pretrained(): Loads a pre-trained diffusion model, specifying things like precision (torch_dtype=torch.float16) and safetensors for safe loading. pipe.to("cuda"): Moves the model to GPU (cuda) for faster processing.